PuenaruIonutMarian/HRNet/README.md

 ### Prerequisites
 Before you begin, ensure you have the following installed:

-`Node.js`: Version 16.0.0 or higher.
+* `Node.js`: Version v20.17.0.
-`npm`: Version 8.0.0 or higher, which comes with Node.js.
+* `npm`: Version 8.0.0 or higher, which comes with Node.js.
-`Visual Studio Code (recommended)`: A text editor optimized for building and debugging modern web and cloud applications.
+* `Visual Studio Code (recommended)`: A text editor optimized for building and debugging modern web and cloud applications.

 ## Installation